jrc9designstudio/statamic-video-embed/readme.md

 *Version:* 2.0.1

 ### What is this?
-Add A Video Embed field for YouTube and Vimeo videos to Statamic
+Add YouTube and Vimeo videos to Statamic with a Video Embed field.

 ### Installation
 - Rename the folder `VideoEmbed` and copy it to your `site/addons` folder